VMC on AWS: The simplified cloud infrastructure for businesses

 And this is what managed services provider (MSP) Cloud Kinetics has done with multiple enterprises, FSIs, and educational companies in the region.
 Tech Wire Asia caught up with Ted Aravinthan, CRO, and Ng Wen Chi, CTO of Cloud Kinetics as well as David to understand more about how businesses can benefit from VMC on AWS.

-In this first part of our interview series, David, Ted, and Wen Chi explain why picking the right cloud infrastructure is a prerogative for businesses looking to move to the cloud.
+David, Ted, and Wen Chi explain why picking the right cloud infrastructure is a prerogative for businesses looking to move to the cloud.

 Why should organizations opt for VMC on AWS?